Best 2-Person Inflatable Kayak 2026

 Portability focuses on weight, size and ease of carrying the kayak.

 Less expensive kayaks may appear lighter and more compact, but they achieve this by using thin materials that can compromise quality.
 In instances where this compromise exists, we've indicated it in our reviews.
 Remember, being smaller and lighter doesn't always equate to being better in terms of quality.
+Most of these kayaks pack down small enough to toss in your car trunk without needing a roof rack, which is a huge win over rigid ones, but their weight and bag design make a big difference for carrying.

 We struggled to get the AdvancedElements Convertible Elite back in its bag - while a smaller bag is great in terms of having a smaller package to carry, for some kayaks we found the pack size was a little too ambitious